emberjs/rfcs/text/0000-deprecate-reset-namespace.md

 # Detailed design

 Follow the usual process for other deprecations.
-Add the deprecation and targetEmber 3.0 for its complete removal.
+Add the deprecation and target Ember 3.0 for its complete removal.
 That deprecation will take developers to an entry in the deprecations guide explaining how to stop using it.

 # How We Teach This